 The iPad still doesn’t have a calculator, and Apple’s basic iPhone calculator is a bit… basic.
-It’s fine for solving simple problems (and there’s even a handful of scientific functions) but there are a large number of alternatives on the App Store that offer more features and options.
+It’s fine for solving simple problems (and even has a handful of scientific functions) but there are a large number of alternatives on the App Store that offer more features and options.

 Maybe you’re in need of advanced scientific functions, are looking for unique ways to help complete your homework, or you’re simply bored of the way Apple’s calculator looks and feels.
 You might even have reached a stage in your education where you want the best calculator available to you.

 Whatever your (math) problem, the App Store can help solve it.
 Take a look at some of the best calculator apps for the iPhone, iPad, and even Apple Watch.

 Your iPhone’s Basic Calculator

 Of note is the app’s customizability and ability to handle fast number input.
 There are a huge number of operators, constants, functions, support for graphs, and more.
-Calculator nerds rejoice, this is the one you’ve been looking for — it even does Reverse Polish Notation (RPN).
+Calculator nerds rejoice: this is the one you’ve been looking for.
+It even does Reverse Polish Notation (RPN).

 The app really comes into its own as a learning tool, since it provides step-by-step instructions on how the result was achieved.
 There’s a slight danger that it will make your homework a little too easy, but used in the right context it could be an invaluable learning tool.